khalidmesbah/my-reads/About.md

 - [x] Add hover effects
 - [ ] Add Animation on scroll
 - [ ] Add Testing
-- [ ] Use PropTypes
+- [x] Use PropTypes
 - [x] Fix the problem if the first `<Select />` option
 - [x] Use Async/Await instead of promise chaining
 - [ ] Add EsLint
 - [ ] Add Prettier
 - [ ] Use TypeScript
+- [ ] Add Dark Mode

 # Submission Instructions - Project Submission Checklist
-- [ ] The project adheres the HTML style guidelines
+- [x] The project adheres the HTML style guidelines
-- [ ] The project adheres the CSS style guidelines
+- [x] The project adheres the CSS style guidelines
-- [ ] The project adheres the JavaScript style guidelines
+- [x] The project adheres the JavaScript style guidelines
-- [ ] The project adheres the Git style guidelines
+- [x] The project adheres the Git style guidelines
-- [ ] I am confident all rubric items have been met and my project will pass as submitted.
+- [x] I am confident all rubric items have been met and my project will pass as submitted.
-- [ ] Project builds correctly without errors and runs.
+- [x] Project builds correctly without errors and runs.
-- [ ] All required functionality exists and my project behaves as expected per the project's specifications.
+- [x] All required functionality exists and my project behaves as expected per the project's specifications.